British suspect of Texas synagogue siege was known to UK spies | Law-Order

 The British hostage-taker shot dead by the FBI to end a siege at a synagogue in Texas was known to Britain’s secret service, according to UK media reports on Tuesday.

+Malik Faisal Akram is reportedly from a family of migrants from Jhelum in Pakistan, settled in the town of Blackburn in Lancashire, northwest England, since the 1970s.

-Malik Faisal Akram, 44, who demanded the release of Pakistani neuroscientist Afia Siddiqui suspected of ties with Al Qaeda, was on the radar of the MI5 intelligence service during the second half of 2020 to assess whether he posed a security threat after suspicion around Islamist terrorism had reportedly been flagged.
+The 44-year-old, who demanded the release of Pakistani neuroscientist Afia Siddiqui suspected of ties with al-Qaeda, was on the radar of the MI5 intelligence service during the second half of 2020 to assess whether he posed a security threat after suspicion around Islamist terrorism had reportedly been flagged.

 According to ‘The Times’, Akram was the subject of a “short lead investigation” for at least four weeks but the case was closed when spies assessed there was no indication that he presented a terrorist threat at that time.